nim-lang/Nim/doc/tut1.rst

 Characters
 ----------
-The `character type` is named ``char`` in Nim.
-Its size is one byte.
-Thus it cannot represent an UTF-8 character, but a part of it.
+The `character type` is called ``char``.
+Its size is always one byte, so it cannot represent most UTF-8 characters; but it *can* represent one of the bytes that makes up a multi-byte UTF-8 character.
 The reason for this is efficiency: for the overwhelming majority of use-cases, the resulting programs will still handle UTF-8 properly as UTF-8 was specially designed for this.